boudinfl/witten-1999-pre/README.md

 We use the default parameters and perform tokenization, sentence splitting and Part-Of-Speech (POS) tagging.
 Files are in XML format.

-We original raw text dataset can be retreived from this [link](witten-1999).
+Original raw text dataset can be retreived from this [link](witten-1999).

 Reference keyphrases are in json format and named according to the following
 rules: